sakana28/MA_notebook/about Model.md

 ![[Pasted image 20231005065439.png]]

-- τi: the inter-arrival time of the ith impact, accounting for randomness due to rolling element slips 其余的参数与（1）中含义相同。
+- τi: the inter-arrival time of the ith impact, accounting for randomness due to rolling element slips The other parameters in (2) have the same meaning as in (1).

-而当缺陷spread over a large area后，产生的振动信号不再是由impulses引起的，而时间的随机抖动也不再有意义。这与局部故障导致的pseudo-cyclostationary 振动信号不同, 引起了一个purely cyclostationary process。
+However, when a defect spreads over a large area, the resulting vibration signal is no longer caused by impulses and the random timing jitter is also meaningless.
+This differs from the pseudo-cyclostationary vibration signals caused by localized faults, leading to a purely cyclostationary process.
-在这种情况下，vibration signal from a distributed fault in a bearing被表示为:  （‘Differential Diagnosis）
+In this case, the vibration signal from a distributed fault in a bearing is expressed as:（‘Differential Diagnosis）
 ![[Pasted image 20231005065448.png]]

 The two terms in the equation are: